ohsu-cedar-comp-hub/WGS-nextflow-workflow/outline_alignment_pipeline.md

 ```

 #### 1. Alignment with Burrows-Wheeler Aligner (BWA) algorithms
-BWA-MEM is used if mean read length is greater than or equal to 70 bp.

 **File input:** Trimmed, quality filtered, paired-end .fastq files (assigned to variable "read 1" and "read 2" in parameters file).
 **File output:** Aligned .bam file
 **Call:**